mvolkmann/blog/src/htmx.md

 The server that responds to the HTTP requests triggered by interactions with HTML elements can be implemented using any programming language and any server framework.
+This is referred to as HowEver you Would Like (HOWL).
+A downside is that there are no canonical examples of implementing the backend services for an HTMX application.

 Desirable characteristics include: